Free disability insurance quotes in minutes

 Are exclusions for pre-existing conditions permanent?

-Your disability insurance policy’s exclusions for a pre-existing condition are often permanent, but not always.
-Things might change if you fully recover from a pre-existing condition, like a physical injury.
+Your disability insurance policy’s exclusions for a pre-existing condition are often, but not always, permanent.
+Things might change if you fully recover from a pre-existing condition, like if you had physical injury that heals.

-When you’re no longer receiving treatment for your pre-existing condition and you’ve been symptom-free for a while, you may be able to revisit the terms of your policy.
+When you’re no longer receiving treatment for your pre-existing condition and you’ve been symptom-free for a while, past injuries and illnesses may no longer affect your ability to get and use disability insurance.

 Ready to shop for disability insurance?